-The PFADL change score is created from the baseline and the two-year follow up scale scores and is posted as a display measure on the 2024 Star Ratings Validation table in HPMS.
-A detailed methodology used to create the PFADL change score is described on the Survey Results page of the HOS website at www.hosonline.org.
+The PFADL change score is created from the baseline and the two-year follow up scale scores and is posted as a display measure on the 2025 Star Ratings Validation table in HPMS.
+A detailed methodology used to create the PFADL change score is described on the Survey Results page of the HOS website.